andmse182449/CDCReplication/README.md

      "createdate":Math.floor(Date.now()/1000)
    })
    ```
-   Now, the message would pop up and could be seen in the *consumer.myCollection.inventory* topic.
+   Now, the message would pop up and could be seen in the *consumer.inventory.myCollection* topic.
 If you cannot see any topic being created, checking the log for any potential errors.
 9. For consuming the messages and replicating data into PostgreSQL, we will now run a Python script to execute such action.

    First, accessing into *sink_connector* folder.
 Now, you have to install all the libraries needed for the Python Consumer.